 "The Warrior's are coming!"

-First Nation Foundation, Inc. strives to provide services and programs specifically for our gitwaaltk, no matter their tribal affiliation, enrollment status, veteran status, or identity(s).
+We strive to provide services and programs specifically for our gitwaaltk, no matter their tribal affiliation, enrollment status, veteran status, or identity(s).
 We do this because this is our way...

 Films by first nations/indigenous filmmakers, artists, photographers, writers and musicians.